CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 Mhp 304.02 Practical Experience Requirements for Social Workers.

-(a) Applicants shall have completed 2 years of post-masters supervised clinical work experience as follows:
+(a) Applicants shall have completed, at a minimum, 2 years of post-masters supervised clinical work experience as follows:

-(2) The supervision shall have included a minimum of one hour per week of individual face-to-face supervision between the supervisor and the applicant for a total of 100 hours.
+(2) The supervision shall have included a minimum of one hour per week of individual face-to-face supervision between the supervisor and the applicant for a total of 100 hours; and

-(b) Acceptable clinical supervised experience shall require direct, formal contact with a supervisor who is responsible for the clinical development and guidance of the supervisee and is familiar with the supervisee’s work and organized setting.
+(c) Acceptable clinical supervised experience shall require face-to-face contact with a supervisor who is responsible for the clinical development and guidance of the supervisee and is familiar with the supervisee’s work and organized setting.

-(6) The supervisee shall not utilize his or her own independent private practice as an acceptable setting for supervised paid clinical work experience; and
+(5) The supervisee shall not utilize their own independent private mental health practice as an acceptable setting for supervised clinical work experience;

-(7) The supervisor shall not have a dual relationship with the supervisee such as a spouse/civil union partner, close relative, and therapist.
+(8) The supervisor shall not have a dual relationship with supervisee which might impair their objectivity as described in Mhp 501.02(c).

 Mhp 304.03 Examination for Social Workers.